Effect of extinction on quasar luminosity distances determined from UV and X-ray flux measurements: Introduction

 Here we revisit the non-zero median (mean) of the difference of the luminosity distances based on $L_{X}-L_{UV}$ relation and $R-L$ relation data sets.
 It is expected that, in the absence of systematic effects, the median (mean) of the distance difference distribution should vanish within uncertainties since we construct the distribution from the same sample of sources and the luminosity distance to a particular source must be the same for both methods.
 The offset from zero hints at a systematic effect in one or both data sets and demands further analysis.

-We propose that the offset in the $(\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}})$ distribution may be attributed to the extinction (absorption and scattering) of UV and X-ray photons along the line of sight.
+We propose that the offset in the $\Delta \log{D_{\rm L}}\equiv \log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}}$ distribution may be attributed to the extinction (absorption and scattering) of UV and X-ray photons along the line of sight.
 Since the extinction curve generally increases from the UV (2500\,\AA) to the soft X-ray bands (2 keV), we evaluate the differential extinction or the optical depth difference between X-ray and UV bands, $\tau_{X}-\tau_{UV}$.
-Specifically, we derive a simple analytical relation between $\tau_{X}-\tau_{UV}$ and the slope $\gamma'$ of the $L_{X}-L_{UV}$ relation as well as the luminosity-distance difference $(\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}})$, i.e. $\tau_{X}-\tau_{UV}=f(\gamma', \log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}})$.
+Specifically, we derive a simple analytical relation between $\tau_{X}-\tau_{UV}$ and the slope $\gamma'$ of the $L_{X}-L_{UV}$ relation as well as the luminosity-distance difference $\Delta \log{D_{\rm L}}$, i.e. $\tau_{X}-\tau_{UV}\simeq 4.6(\gamma'-1)\Delta \log{D_{\rm L}}$.
 This way the mean differential extinction effect, or the X-ray/UV colour index, can be directly inferred for the current sample of 58 X-ray RM QSOs as well as any future sample of such sources.

-We show that the positive skewness of $(\log{D_{L,L_{X}-L_{UV}}}-\log{D_{L,R-L}})$ distributions for all the considered cosmological models, including the flat $\Lambda$CDM model, with prevailing positive medians, can be explained by a mild extinction of the UV and X-ray flux densities from QSOs.
-The median UV/X-ray colour index is estimated to be $0.089 \pm 0.019$ mag (the mean value is $0.050 \pm 0.013$ mag) for the sample of 58 X-ray detected, RM sources \citep{Khadkaetal2023}.
+We show that the asymmetry and the positive shift of $\Delta \log{D_{\rm L}}$ distributions for all the considered cosmological models, including the flat $\Lambda$CDM model, with prevailing positive medians, can be explained by a mild extinction of the UV and X-ray flux densities from QSOs.
+From all the median and the peak values of the $\Delta \log{D_{\rm L}}$ distributions, the X-ray/UV colour index falls in the range of $\sim 0.03-0.28$ mag for the sample of 58 X-ray detected, RM sources \citep{Khadkaetal2023}.
 We demonstrate that this amount of extinction is typical for the majority of QSOs, originates in the circumnuclear and interstellar media of host galaxies \citep{2004MNRAS.348L..54C}, and is only slightly alleviated by standard hard X-ray and far-UV extinction cuts \citep{Lussoetal2020}.
-Consequently, the $L_{X}-L_{UV}$ relation QSO data compilation of \citet{Lussoetal2020} cannot be used for cosmological purposes.
+Since the $L_{X}-L_{UV}$ relation employs both UV and X-ray flux density measurements, it turns out to be more affected by extinction, which can address some of the previously mentioned problems with its standardization.

 Our paper is structured as follows.
 In Section~\ref{sec:data} we describe the characteristics of the dataset of X-ray RM QSOs.
 In Section~\ref{sec:models} we summarize the calculation method for luminosity distances and the different cosmological models we utilize.
 Subsequently, in Section~\ref{sec:methods}, we derive the relation between the X-ray and UV optical depth difference (colour index) and the luminosity-distance difference.
 Our main results are presented in Section~\ref{sec:results}.
 We provide additional discussion of the source selection and our results in Section~\ref{sec:discussion} and conclude in Section~\ref{sec:conclusions}.